 A key part of understanding research methods is through learning-by-doing, that is, applying textbook or lecture knowledge to the real world.
 Your GSI will instruct you on whether to load projects to bCourses or submit them to your GSI's mailbox in 410 Barrows Hall.
 Late projects will be graded down a full letter grade for each day late (e.g., An A- becomes a B-).
 Note that if your GSI instructs you to hand assignments in at 410 Barrows, they will be due there by 4pm; anything submitted after then will be considered a day late (Note that the Sociology Office closes at 4pm).
-Detailed information on each project, including deadlines, is found after the schedule of readings.
+Detailed information on each project will be provided on the course website.